kayladonovan/project-lab01-group7-circleci/README.md

-﻿# Walkin Clinic DELIVIERABLE 1
+﻿# Walkin Clinic DELIVERABLE 1

 This is our implementation of deliverable 1 of the Walkin Clinic app.